-Subrecipients that receive funding directly from a federal agency may negotiate an ICR with their cognizant federal agency (i.e., the agency that awards them the most money).

-Subrecipients must submit an ICR Proposal (ICRP) to their cognizant federal agency.
+Subrecipients that receive funding directly from a federal agency may negotiate an ICR with their federal cognizant agency (i.e., the agency that awards them the most money).
+Subrecipients must submit an ICR Proposal (ICRP) to their federal cognizant agency.
 When approved, this establishes an ICR that may be used for claiming indirect costs.